Bluestone Home Loans

 • the use or disclosure is reasonably necessary to assist an IPP entity to locate a missing person, for certain activities relating to a legal or equitable claim, or for a confidential alternative dispute resolution process.

-If we choose to disclose to a CRA consumer credit liability information in relation to consumer credit provided to you, we will, once that credit is terminated or otherwise ceases to be in force, disclose this to the CRA within 45 days of that date.
+If we choose to disclose consumer credit liability information in relation to consumer credit provided to you, to a CRA, we will, once that credit is terminated or otherwise ceases to be in force, disclose this to the CRA within 45 days of that date.

 With whom do we exchange personal information